untoldengine/UntoldEngine/docs/Architecture/geometryStreamingSystem.md

 - **`maxConcurrentTileLoads = 2`** — two concurrent parses balance throughput for large scenes against RAM spike risk.
 Each parse runs `UntoldReader` on a full `.untold` file; the `tileParseMemoryBudgetMB` gate serialises naturally when a large tile saturates the budget.
 - **`blockRenderLoop: false` on all tile/LOD/HLOD loads** — `setEntityMeshAsync` is called with `blockRenderLoop: false` so that `AssetLoadingGate.isLoadingAny` is not held `true` during the (potentially multi-second) parse.
 Without this, concurrent parses freeze `visibleEntityIds` updates and stall the render loop.
 - **Hysteresis on LOD/HLOD transitions** — `lodHysteresisFactor` (default 0.90) and `hlodHysteresisFactor` (default 0.90) add a 10% inner band so the camera must move meaningfully past a switch boundary before the current representation is unloaded.
 Without hysteresis, frame-to-frame distance jitter causes rapid load/unload cycles that freeze the engine.
-- **`cancelPendingEntities` before entity destruction** — when `unloadLODLevel` or `unloadHLOD` tears down child entities, it first calls `BatchingSystem.shared.cancelPendingEntities(_:)` with the render descendant IDs, purging them from all pending batching queues.
-This prevents "entity is missing" errors when the batching tick tries to process additions for entities that were destroyed between event queuing and tick processing.
+- **`notifyTileEntitiesUnloading` before entity destruction** — when `unloadTile`, `unloadLODLevel`, or `unloadHLOD` tears down child entities, it first calls `BatchingSystem.shared.notifyTileEntitiesUnloading(_:)` with the render descendant IDs, purging pending additions and committed cell membership.
+This prevents destroyed or recycled entity IDs from staying in batching state.
 - **`notifyTileEntitiesResident` replaces the event storm** — tile/LOD/HLOD load completions call `BatchingSystem.shared.notifyTileEntitiesResident(_:)` instead of the former two-step `queueResidencyEventsForRenderDescendants` + `notifyTileParsedEntities` pairing.
 The single call directly registers entities in the batching system's pending additions and marks them for quiescence bypass, avoiding hundreds of individual `AssetResidencyChangedEvent` objects through `SystemEventBus`.
 - **Identity world transform on stubs** — tile geometry is exported in world space; no runtime coordinate conversion needed.
 - **`.auto` streaming policy** — tile loads use native `.untold` admission to choose immediate full-tile upload or OCC child-stub registration.